BasThomas/basthomas.github.io/_posts/2022-09-05-on-fixing-vs-patching.md

 tags: [programming]
 ---

 We programmers have — most likely — all fixed a bunch of bugs in our time.
 That edge case that was overlooked.
 That out of bounds error that we thought could never occur.
-That early return being hit because that one thing _could_ be `nil` after all.
+That early return being hit because that one thing could be `nil` after all.
 That crash because the constant that wouldn’t change... did in fact change.

+Not that I'm speaking from experience... why'd you ask?

 ---
 <br />